Home/Breast Procedures/Breast Augmentation & Lift

 What can you expect after the operation?

-You will awake feeling a little tight in the chest but generally comfortable.
+Most patients awake feeling a little tight in the chest but generally comfortable.
 No drains are used in most cases.
 You will have a bra on and some light dressings.
 We will either see you at the practice or talk to you on the phone the next day to answer any questions you may have.
 We will then see you seven days later for a change of your dressings.

 Post-Operative activity?

-We encourage some gentle stretching exercises (see video in this section) for your pectoral muscles in the post-operative period and this helps relieve the tightness that sometimes happen.
+We encourage some gentle stretching exercises (see video in this section) for your pectoral muscles in the post-operative period and this can help relieve the tightness that sometimes happen.
 Apart from those exercises you should limit yourself to walks for the first week.
 At one week you can increase your activity to walking on a treadmill and leg workouts.
 These activities can be slowly increased until full aerobic/weight training at approximately eight weeks.

 Breast implants or not, all women and men should self check their breasts and see their GP if there are any changes or concerns regarding their breasts.